route16/zsh_tex_opener/README.md

 > vim hoge.tex

-you should type two commands, but with this script you can do it by only one commands:
+you should type two commands, but with this script you can do it by only one command:

 > open hoge.tex